 Pesticide Reduction Strategy #1: Regenerative Agriculture

 We are on a journey to make a meaningful difference through regenerative agriculture, which we define as agriculture that protects and intentionally enhances natural resources and farming communities.
-In 2019, we publicly announced an ambitious goal to advance regenerative agriculture practices on one million acres of farmland by 2030 – estimated to be more than 20% of our North American sourcing footprint and roughly the size of the Grand Canyon.
-Among its many benefits, regenerative agriculture suppresses pests by promoting natural competition to significantly reduce the need for synthetic pesticides.
-To realize the full potential of these practices on a large scale, we encourage all farmers – organic and conventional – to consider adopting regenerative agriculture practices.
+In 2019, we publicly announced an ambitious goal to advance regenerative agriculture on one million acres of farmland by 2030 – estimated to be more than 20% of our Global sourcing footprint and roughly the size of the Grand Canyon.
+Among its many benefits, regenerative agriculture suppresses pests by rebuilding natural pest cycles to significantly reduce the need for synthetic pesticides.
+To realize the full potential of regenerative agriculture on a large scale, we encourage all farmers – organic and conventional – to consider adopting a regenerative approach to agricultural management.

-Our approach: We aim to connect best practices in regenerative agriculture to outcomes across four key areas:
+Our approach: We aim to connect principles of regenerative agriculture to outcomes across four key areas:

 Our key principles: We encourage six key principles of regenerative agriculture that promote healthy soil and reduce the need for synthetic pesticides and fertilizer.

 Video: Benefits of Regenerative Agriculture and a hopeful solution to climate change.